symbiose-technologies/UniversalGlass/README.md

 ## Why UniversalGlass?

-iOS 26 (and its sibling releases) introduce beautiful new SwiftUI glass APIs—`glassEffect`, `.glass` button styles, liquid transitions—but those effects only ship on the latest platforms.
-UniversalGlass isn’t a pixel-perfect recreation; it offers compatibility layers and API conveniences so your code paths stay unified on older systems, then quietly defers to Apple’s implementation on platforms that ship it.
+OS 26 introduces new SwiftUI glass APIs, but these only ship on the latest platforms.
+UniversalGlass **isn't** a pixel-perfect recreation; it offers compatibility layers and API conveniences so your code paths stay unified on older systems, then quietly defers to Apple’s implementation on platforms that ship it.

 ---

 ## Highlights

 - **Glass for every surface** – Apply `compatibleGlassEffect` to any view, shape, or custom `CompatibleGlass` configuration.
-Liquid accents, tinting, and interactivity all work back to iOS 18.
+Liquid accents, tinting, and interactivity
-- **Buttons that feel native** – `.compatibleGlass()` and `.compatibleGlassProminent()` mirror the future SwiftUI button styles, including a custom material fallback that respects tint, control size, and press animations.
+- **Buttons that feel native** – `.compatibleGlass()` and `.compatibleGlassProminent()` mirror the future SwiftUI button styles, including a custom material fallback that respects tint, control size, and press animations
-- **Containers & morphing** – Drop content into `CompatibleGlassEffectContainer` and use union/ID helpers to bridge to SwiftUI’s morphing APIs when they exist.
+- **Containers & morphing** – Drop content into `CompatibleGlassEffectContainer` and use union/ID helpers to bridge to SwiftUI’s morphing APIs
-- **Transitions that sparkle** – `CompatibleGlassEffectTransition` and `AnyTransition.blur` give you glass-friendly transitions even when matched-geometry glass isn’t available yet.
-- **Backports when you want them** – Import the optional `UniversalGlassBackports` target to get `.glass`, `.glassProminent`, and `.glassEffect` names today.
+- **Backports when you want them** – Import the optional `UniversalGlassBackports` target to get `.glass`, `.glassProminent`, and `.glassEffect`.
 They’re convenience shims that forward to the true SwiftUI APIs on iOS 26.
-- **Modular design** – Glass effects, button styles, transitions, and previews live in focused files to make discovery and maintenance painless.
+- **Modular design** – Glass effects, button styles, transitions, and previews live in focused files

 ---